timwindsor/BB10-WebWorks-Framework/extension_template/README.md

 void SendPluginEvent( const char* szEvent, void* pContext );
 ```

-The first parameter is a string which a space delimited string consisting of
+The first parameter is a space delimited string consisting of
 the m_id (inherited attribute from JSExt) followed by the arguments you wish to
 pass to the JavaScript on event function.
 The second parameter is the
 m_pContext (inherited attribute from JSExt).

 ### <a name="buildExtension">How to build your native Extension</a>

-1. Right click your project and select the Clean Project object.
+1. Right click your project and select the Clean Project ootion.
 2. Right click your project again and select Build Configurations -> Build Selected... .
 3. A window will appear that has shows all the available build configurations
 for the project.
 Depending on the profile you wish to use select the Device and